 - Properties that have received a final interconnection authorization letter dated more than 12 months prior to submitting a SOMAH Reservation Request Package.
 Systems that are installed prior to submitting a Reservation Request Package may be eligible for SOMAH if the project has not received a final interconnection authorization letter, or if the property received a final interconnection authorization letter dated less than 12 months prior to submitting a Reservation Request Package.
-If the project has received a final interconnection authorization letter, a copy of this letter must be provided by the applicant if requested by the PA. - Properties owned by publicly-owned or investor-owned gas and/or electricity distribution utilities or any electrical corporation (as defined in Public Utility Code 218) that generates or purchases electricity or natural gas for wholesale or retail sales. - Properties with new construction systems are not eligible for the SOMAH program.
-A new construction system is a solar system that applies for a solar permit prior to issuance of the certificate of occupancy for the Host Customer Site. - Properties subject to any of the following U.S. Department of Housing and Urban Development (HUD) programs are not eligible for the SOMAH program: - Section 101 Rent Supplement - Section 236 H. Section 236 Rental Assistance Payments (RAP) - Section 221 (d)(3) Below Market Interest Rate (BMIR)
+If the project has received a final interconnection authorization letter must be provided by the applicant if requested by the PA. - Properties owned by publicly-owned or investor-owned gas and/or electricity distribution utilities or any electrical corporation (as defined in Public Utility Code 218) that generates or purchases electricity or natural gas for wholesale or retail sales. - Properties with new construction systems are not eligible for the SOMAH program.
+A new construction system is a solar system that applies for a solar permit prior to issuance of the certificate of occupancy for the Host Customer Site.

-2.3 PV System Requirements
+2.3 PV System Equipment Eligibility Requirements

 PV systems (i.e., systems that cause direct conversion of sunlight to electricity) are the only solar electric generating technology that are eligible to receive incentives from the SOMAH program.

-Details of the requirements for generation system equipment are described in this section.
+Details of the eligibility requirements for generation system equipment are described in this section.

-2.3.1 Equipment Certifications, New Equipment, Not Pilot or Demonstration Systems
+2.3.1 New Equipment, Not Pilot or Demonstration Systems